 Blood Tests For Dilaudid Use

-Blood samples have the shortest detection window: up to 24 hours, or one day after use.
+Blood samples have the shortest detection window.
+Dilaudid remains in the blood for up to 24 hours, or one day after use.

 Saliva Tests For Dilaudid Use